pg-support/supt-km/docs/5. Systems & Resources/Systems/Portal/Warranty Registration Status Check & Modification.md

 ![[Pasted image 20240729123648.png]]

-For duplicate item:
+For duplicate items:
 The same product is listed twice on the 'My Product' page.

 Copy the Order# from the duplicate item.

-After that, remove the unit without serial number and add it to the registered product.
+After that, remove the unit without a serial number and add it to the registered product.

 **Ensure the SKUs match.**
 ![[Pasted image 20240703155348.png]]